A Comprehensive Survey on Long Context Language Modeling: Infrastructure

 \subsubsection{Prefilling-Decoding Disaggregated Architecture}

 Demanding both increased computation and memory for KV caches, long context LLMs inherently suffer from higher latency, resource consumption, and potential bottlenecks.
 To address these challenges, Prefilling-Decoding disaggregation decouples the computationally intensive prefill stage from the bandwidth-sensitive decode stage, assigning each to dedicated server pools optimized for their distinct resource demands~\citep{patel2024splitwise,qin2024mooncake}.
 By strategically allocating hardware, PD disaggregation boosts inference efficiency, demonstrably improving both Time to First Token (TTFT) for the prefill phase and Time Per Output Token (TPOT) for decoding phase~\citep{zhong2024distserve}.
+Within this paradigm, a series of research efforts have emerged to optimize different aspects of the disaggregated architecture.
 Distserve~\citep{zhong2024distserve} customizes resource allocation, parallelism strategies, deployment algorithms, and runtime scheduling optimizations for each stage.
 Splitwise~\citep{patel2024splitwise} investigates how to allocate machines within a cluster to handle the prefill phase and decoding phase effectively.
 Mooncake~\citep{qin2024mooncake} particularly excelling in long context scenarios and under heavy user loads, developed a prediction-based early rejection policy.
 CacheGen~\citep{liu2024cachegen} reduces the transmission time of precomputed KV caches across machines by adopting an optimized storage format.
+LoongServe~\citep{wu2024loongserve} proposes an elastic sequence parallelism method that dynamically adapts to different requests and phases, enhancing computation, communication, and GPU memory efficiency.
 These studies collectively highlight the potential of PD disaggregation to accelerate LLM inference, paving the way for more scalable and cost-effective deployment of these powerful models.